Bettina Hagedorn: Member of Parliament, 2002–present

 Since the 2002 national elections Hagedorn has been a member of the German Bundestag.
 From 2002 until 2018, she served on the Budget Committee, where she was her parliamentary group's rapporteur on the budgets of the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (2002-2005); the Federal Ministry of the Interior (2005-2009); the Federal Ministry of Labour and Social Affairs (2009-2013); and the Federal Ministry of Transport and Digital Infrastructure (2013-2017).

 Throughout that period, Hagedorn also served on the Audit Committee, which she chaired from 2013 until 2017.
 Both from 2005 to 2009 and from 2013 to 2017, she was a member of the so-called Confidential Committee (Vertrauensgremium) of the Budget Committee, which provides budgetary supervision for Germany’s three intelligence services, BND, BfV and MAD.

 In addition to her committee assignments, Hagedorn is a member of the German Parliamentary Friendship Group with the Nordic States.
 Within her parliamentary group, she has been serving as on the working groups on budgetary policies since 2009 and for municipal policies since 2005.
 She also belongs to the Parliamentary Left, a left-wing movement.

 In 2015, Hagedorn was one of the victims of a large-scale cyberattack on the German Parliament’s computer network.

 In the 2017 federal elections, Hagedorn led her party’s list for Schleswig-Holstein.
 In Chancellor Angela Merkel’s fourth cabinet, she joined the federal government as one of two Parliamentary State Secretaries – alongside Christine Lambrecht (2018-2019), later Sarah Ryglewski (2019–2021) – serving under Finance Minister Olaf Scholz.
 In this capacity, she participated in the fifth German-Indian government consultations in Delhi in November 2019.

-Following the 2021 elections, Hagedorn joined the Budget Committee again, where she has since been serving as her parliamentary group’s rapporteur on the annual budget of the Federal Ministry for Economic Cooperation and Development.
+Following the 2021 elections, Hagedorn joined the Budget Committee again, where she has since been serving as her parliamentary group’s rapporteur on the annual budget of the Federal Ministry for Economic Cooperation and Development (2021–2025), the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (since 2025), the Office of the Federal President (since 2025) as well as on the Special Climate and Transformation Fund (since 2025).
 In addition to her committee assignments, she is part of the German Parliamentary Friendship Group for Relations with the Baltic States.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Hagedorn was part of the SPD delegation in the working group on public finances, led by Mathias Middelberg, Florian Oßner and Dennis Rohde.